qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 ``%type`` will be replaced by ``-w`` if you are downloading waypoints, ``-r`` if you are downloading routes and ``-t`` if you are downloading tracks.
-These are command line options that tell GPSBabel which feature type to download.
+These are command-line options that tell GPSBabel which feature type to download.

 ``%in`` will be replaced by the port name that you choose in the download window and ``%out`` will be replaced by the name you choose for the GPX file that the downloaded data should be stored in.
-So if you create a device type with the download command ``gpsbabel %type -i garmin -o gpx %in %out`` (this is actually the download command for the predefined device type 'Garmin serial') and then use it to download waypoints from port ``/dev/ttyS0`` to the file ``output.gpx``,
+So, if you create a device type with the download command ``gpsbabel %type -i garmin -o gpx %in %out`` (this is actually the download command for the predefined device type 'Garmin serial') and then use it to download waypoints from port ``/dev/ttyS0`` to the file ``output.gpx``,